This blog has been updated in 2025 to reflect more recent trends.

 Tapping into the talent you already have within the business is also an excellent solution.
 Finding ways to provide internal talent with access to upskilling programs is an effective way to broaden the talent pool and grow engagement with current staff.

 There are industry bodies working tirelessly to connect industry employers to training providers and additional sources of talent.
-One example is the National Shipbuilding College (NSC) who have their own job portal and provide consultations to jobseekers who have expressed an interest in working in shipbuilding.
-Get to know your local industry body and understand how they can help you.
+Examples include the Australian Industry & Defence Network (AIDN) or the government-run defence industry skilling website: https://www.defenceindustry.gov.au/.
+Get to know these organisations and understand how they can help you.

 Retention